coldfrontlabs/coldfrontlabs-wraith/README.md

 ## Limitations

+Supports:
+ - Ubuntu 14.04+
-Supports Ubuntu / Debian and CentOS 7+
+ - CentOS 7+

 ## Development

 We're only looking to build in more system support.
 Actually running wraith commands are considered out of scope for this module (unless you're really really convincing).

+If someone wants to figure out how to get this module to work on CentOS 6, that would be greatly appreciated!